 Here’s what you’ll need to make the best orange hot chocolate, plus tips and suggestions for ingredient substitutions.

 - Unsweetened non-dairy milk – Use your favorite plant milk.
-You may even like to use unsweetened vanilla non-dairy milk.
+You may even like to use unsweetened vanilla non-dairy milk or a little Vegan Cream.

 - 100% pure orange juice – With or without pulp is fine.